Faith. Family. Friends. Fowl.

 Terry Dan began guiding in his youth for his dad.
 He not only guides the fields we hunt but also farms them with his brother, Stevan, who together have Bullock Brothers Farm.
 Terry Dan and his wife, Joan, a retired school teacher, have two sons, Cody and Scott.
 Terry Dan’s call of choice is his Taylormade Acrylic he has used for decades.

 Cody has been hunting the family club since he was 6 years old.
 His passion for hunting extends from the family duck club to the deer woods and anything outdoors.
 If he is not guiding hunters you will likely find him in a tree with his bow.
 Cody also co-founded Gemini Financial, an independent insurance and investment firm located in Little Rock.
 Hunting has always been a lifelong calling for Cody.
 He enjoys every minute he gets to spend with our hunters on a daily basis.
 Cody’s calls of choice include his RNT Original, RNT Short Barrel, RNT Daisy Cutter and Echo Meat Hanger.
-Cody’s Yellow Lab, Remi, should be a welcomed addition to the hunts this season.
+Cody’s Yellow Lab, Remi, has retrieved in excess of 2,100 birds in the last season and a half and is fun to watch work.

 Ryan has been guiding hunters in the area for more than 20 years.
 He is a graduate of the University of Arkansas and he and his wife, Lee, live in St. Charles with their daughter, Abby.
 During the ‘off-season’ you can find Ryan running his local farming operation.
 Ryan is an avid turkey hunter and bass fisherman as well.
 His call of choice is anything Rich-N-Tone and will have Skeeter, his Black Lab by his side this year.